Use of AI in marketing: present and future

 You will work with the AI.
-The use of artificial intelligence is becoming increasingly commonplace in the marketing field.
+The use of artificial intelligence is becoming increasingly commonplace in the marketing field and is becoming one of the most leveraged marketing trends.
 There are also a lot of buzzwords flying around in regards to AI: machine learning, Google AI, Skynet, etc. None of them explains the most critical aspects of AI in marketing and why you should get used to working with your cyber colleagues.

 Looking at AI in the present, the picture is overall positive:

 - The global market value of AI — $93.53 billion and is expected to grow at CAGR 40% until 2028;